deepaknlp/DLS/SearchAndIndexingJavaCode/README.md

 * Create `jar` file using `jar cvf hiD.jar -C hiD/ .`

 ## Data Preparation
-* Download the OpenI image features from our [BioNLP server](https://bionlp.nlm.nih.gov/ImageCLEF2011/Features.tar.gz), unzip the file.
-The zip file contains the image features of OpenI datasets.
+* Download the OpenI image features from our [BioNLP server](https://bionlp.nlm.nih.gov/features/openi/).
+The directory contains the image features of OpenI datasets.
 * Place the `train.txt` and `test.text` feature files from the respective pretrained image model in the `Sources` directory.

 ## Running the code